 Alternatively, you can submit a paper or essay electronically to the Admissions Office at firstname.lastname@example.org.

 If you do not meet all the above criteria, you may still be admitted to the program at the discretion of the Honors Program Director.

-Students in the Honors Program take a capstone seminar and six courses in these artes liberales:
+Students in the Honors Program take six courses in these artes liberales:

 In the courses above, you will dive deeply into the subject matter through conversation-based learning with your professors.